Applying for a New CDL in AlaskaPage Overview

 - Pass a vision test

-- If your CDL from another state has been expired for more than one year, you must pass a road test and required written tests applicable to the type of license you wish to obtain
+- If your CDL from another state has been expired for more than one year, you must pass all required written tests applicable to the type of license you wish to obtain.

 You must self-certify your type of vehicle operation with the Alaska DMV.
 This means you must self-certify one of the following driving categories: